-99. If the Attorney General's Enforcement Notice is read and understood as applying to all semiautomatic firearms not otherwise exempted by statute, it violates the Second and Fourteenth Amendments to the United States Constitution to keep and bear arms because it bans the manufacture, sale and possession of a broad universe of rifles, pistols, and shotguns that are commonly used by citizens of Massachusetts for self-defense and other lawful purposes.
+88. If the Attorney General's Enforcement Notice is read and understood as applying to all semiautomatic firearms, it violates the Second and Fourteenth Amendments to the United States Constitution to keep and bear arms because it bans the manufacture, sale and possession of a broad universe of rifles, pistols, and shotguns that are commonly used by citizens of Massachusetts.

-100. The legality of the Attorney General's Enforcement Notice constitutes a question of law.
+89. The legality of the Attorney General's Enforcement Notice constitutes a question of law.

-101. There is an actual dispute between the parties over whether the Enforcement Notice issued by the Attorney General is proper under the Fifth and Fourteenth Amendments and under the statutory authority granted her by the Legislature.
+90. There is an actual dispute between the parties over whether the Enforcement Notice issued by the Attorney General is proper under the Fifth and Fourteenth Amendments and under the statutory authority granted her by the Legislature.
 As a result, declaratory relief is appropriate under 42 U.S. C. §1983.

-102. There is an actual dispute between the parties over whether the Enforcement Notice issued by the Attorney General is proper under the Second and Fourteenth Amendments and under the statutory authority granted her by the Legislature.
+91. There is an actual dispute between the parties over whether the Enforcement Notice issued by the Attorney General is proper under the Second and Fourteenth Amendments and under the statutory authority granted her by the Legislature.
 As a result, declaratory relief is appropriate under 28 U.S.C. §1983.